kleene-project/docs/run/network/publish-ports.md

 keywords: networking, container, expose ports, publish ports
 ---

-In th previous sections and guides it has been shown that a container can, unless specifically configured otherwise, expose its listening sockets to the host and containers connected to its networks.
-However, sometimes it is necessary to expose sockets to the outside world, i.e., expose sockets on the external interfaces of the host.
+The previous sections covering the network drivers has shown how a container, unless specifically configured otherwise, is reachable by the containers that are connected to its networks.
+However, sometimes it is necessary to expose services to the outside world, i.e., expose sockets on the external interfaces of the host.

 > **Note**
 >
 > While there is large overlap in syntax, publishing ports in Kleene is
-> completely different than in Docker.
+> completely different compared to Docker.
 Kleene exposes its ports by
 > redirecting traffic from interfaces to the container, whereas Docker proxys traffic
 > from a listening socket on the host to the container.